nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the student will be removed i.e. adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 Examples:
 * `edit student 1 p/91234567 e/jameslee@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `jameslee@example.com` respectively.
 * `edit student 2 n/Betsy Crower t/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing tags.
+* `find m/CS2103T` followed by `edit student 2 n/Betsy Crower` Edits the name of the 2nd student to be `Betsy Crower` in the results of the `find` command.

+#### 3.1.4 Listing all students : `list`

+Shows a list of all students.

+Format: `list`

-### Locating students by name and other attributes : `find student`
+#### 3.1.5 Locating students by their attributes : `find`

-Finds students by names, student ID, module or tutorial. by checking if respective attribute contains any of the given keywords.
+Finds students by names, student ID, module or tutorial, by checking if respective attribute contains any of the given keywords.

 Format: `find [n/NAME] [i/STUDENT_ID] [m/MODULE] [l/TUTORIAL]`